Don't Teach Your Agents Karate

 Multiply that by every agent team in the org and you get a mess.
 Inconsistent token validation.
 Hardcoded API keys in environment variables.
 Rate limiting that exists in some agents and not others.
 No central visibility into who can call what.

 This is the part of agent development that nobody wants to do, and everybody does badly.
-So I built agent-access-control to make it a platform problem instead of an application problem.
+So I built agent-access-control — an agent gateway for Kubernetes that makes security a platform problem instead of an application problem.

 The numbers are worse than you think